Collection: Cat Toy

 What if my cat gets bored of their toys?

-Rotate old and new toys often, or introduce different textures and formats like feather wands or puzzle feeders.
+You can rotate old and new toys regularly or introduce different textures and formats such as feather wands or puzzle feeders.
 Pairing toys with a

 cat tree

-can give cats vertical play space and more variety.
+can also give cats more vertical play space and variety.